 The Academic Concerns Committee hears student grievances under the following policies and procedures.
 Within two weeks of receipt of a written intent to grieve, the Committee Chair will acknowledge receipt of the grievance and clarify that the Committee shall be authorized to act by vote.

-It is recognized that there may be complaints with regard to institutional administrative relations rather than specific individual grievances.
+It is recognized that there may be complaints regarding institutional administrative relations rather than specific individual grievances.
 The Committee shall not have jurisdiction over these matters.
-Such cases may include: (a) matters concerning relations between the School administration and community fieldwork sites; (b) matters concerning relations between the School and the University administration; (c) matters concerning relations between the School and other departments within the University system.
+Such cases may include: (a) matters concerning relations between the School administration and community field sites; (b) matters concerning relations between the School and the University administration; (c) matters concerning relations between the School and other departments within the University system.